dekuNukem/ATX4VC/README.md

 USB-C connectors are available for powering external devices.

-The port on ATX4VC itself is on regular 5V rail and can provide full current.
+The port on ATX4VC itself is on regular 5V rail.

-The port on MCU daughterboard provides 5V standby, lower current but always available.
+The port on MCU daughterboard is on 5V standby.
+Lower current but always available.

-Those ports are **output only**, don't try to backfeed them with another powered device.
+Those ports are **output only**, don't try to backfeed with another powered device.

 ![Alt text](photos/usb2.jpeg)

 ## MCU Daughterboard

-The optional MCU daughterboard adds the following new features:
+The optional MCU daughterboard adds many new features:

 * **Soft power** with momentary buttons